showlet/mindsnap/README.md

 cabal install
 ```

-This should have created the sandbox and the project binairies\n
+This creates the sandbox and the project binairies

 To run the site
 ```SHELL
 .cabal-sandbox/bin/mindsnap -p 3001